-In 2013, a new temporary bypass bridge was built between Montreal and Nun’s island.
+In 2013, a new temporary bypass bridge was built between Montreal and Nun’s Island.
 This new bridge made it possible to isolate the current bridge and allow its replacement as part of Infrastructure Canada’s project of a new bridge for the St. Lawrence River.
 The bypass bridge includes a reversible dedicated bus lane.
-As part part of this project, traffic design engineers from WSP and the Jacques Cartier and Champlain bridge authority turned to Versilis Inc. to help design and to manufacture and install a solution to control the bus lanes accesses.
+As part of this project, traffic design engineers from WSP and the Jacques Cartier and Champlain Bridge Authority turned to Versilis to help design, manufacture and install a solution to control the bus lanes accesses.